noble-antwi/ansible__repo/README.md

 ```
 The hostname and host file is then changed from **osboxes** to **controller** for the VM serving as the controller and the second one changed to **target**.
 The third to **target1** and the forth to **target2**

-## Installling Ansible on the Controller
+## Installing Ansible on the Controller

 ```
+sudo yum update
 sudo yum install ansible
 ```
 ![ansible_installation](asset\ansible_installation.PNG)